 The hotel comprises of 86 rooms, nine of which are suites.
 My suite was located on the top floor (6th) and made an ideal contemporary city bolt hole.
 The space was relatively small (although for prime-time city square foot perhaps not?!!) but effectively used to present a comfortable and stylish home for the night.
 Pictures of 1950’s cinema legends adorned the walls and film related coffee table books added to the cinematic theme.
 Complimentary fruit, snacks, soft drinks and a great selection of London tea and coffee to choose from.
 The chef had even left us a tasty plum tart for us to tuck into on our arrival.
 Delicious!

-I always find Sofitel beds and linen to be extremely sumptuous and this king-size didn’t disappoint.
+Bed and linen was extremely sumptuous and this king-size didn’t disappoint.

 The bathroom was immaculate (in fact probable the cleanest I have ever seen!) and boasted a powerful rain shower and was stylishly decorated with metro tiles, period sanitary wear and matt black fittings.
 CJ Bigelow was the amenities provider of choice.
 No bath but that didn’t bother me.